Deepender25/Readme-Architect-AI/docs/development/CUBE_LOADER_IMPLEMENTATION.md

 # 🎯 Cube Loading Animation Implementation

 ## Overview
-Successfully implemented a modern, animated cube loading system throughout the AutoDoc AI application, replacing all existing loading states with a cohesive, green-themed cube animation that matches the site's aesthetic.
+Successfully implemented a modern, animated cube loading system throughout the ReadmeArchitect application, replacing all existing loading states with a cohesive, green-themed cube animation that matches the site's aesthetic.

 ## ✅ Components Updated